-The spine is a very complex structure that houses the spinal cord and spinal nerves that carry information throughout our entire bodies.
+Your back is a very complex structure that houses the spinal cord and spinal nerves that carry information throughout our entire bodies.
 The spinal column is made up of bones called vertebrae.
-Attached to the spine are muscles that allow strength and movement to the spine.
+Attached to the spine are muscles that allow strength and movement to your back.

 When the spine becomes misaligned, also known as a subluxation, it can cause a wide variety of malfunctions within the body.

 Misalignment within the spine can affect our daily lives, causing neck and back pain, as well as pain throughout the rest of our bodies.
 This pain typically has to do with the misaligned vertebrae adding pressure to the nerves in the spinal column.

 The spine can become misaligned for any number of reasons.
 Some of which are obvious, like being involved in a serious accident.
 However, there are other reasons that may not be as clear, and it may not be obvious that there is a misalignment at all.

 Here are some common signs that your Chiropractor will look out for when determining if you're misaligned.